 Will I need to stay in the hospital for a long time after my surgery?

-If you have minimally invasive spine surgery in Newport Beach or Los Angeles, your hospital stay will be significantly shorter than that of patients who undergo a traditional open operation.
+If you have minimally invasive spine surgery in Irvine or Los Angeles, your hospital stay will be significantly shorter than that of patients who undergo a traditional open operation.
 Depending on the type of minimally invasive surgery you undergo, your hospital stay may be as little as 1 to 3 days – not the 5 to 7 days that open surgery requires.

 I’m concerned about pain and discomfort after surgery.
 What should I expect?